rxv292/VaultHunters-Files/README.md

 Sindra's easy 15 step guide to install the modpack.
+For updating the modpack scroll down.

 step 1: Click on the green button that says "code" and then download the .zip file